Active Substance: pioglitazone / metformin hydrochloride

-Type 2 diabetes is a disease in which the pancreas does not make enough insulin to control the level of glucose in the blood or when the body is unable to use insulin effectively.
+Type-2 diabetes is a disease in which the pancreas does not make enough insulin to control the level of glucose in the blood or when the body is unable to use insulin effectively.
 Competact contains two active substances which each have a different mode of action.
 Pioglitazone makes cells (fat, muscle and liver) more sensitive to insulin, which means that the body makes better use of the insulin it produces.
 Metformin works mainly by inhibiting glucose production and reducing its absorption in the gut.
-As a result of the action of both active substances, the blood glucose is reduced and this helps to control type 2 diabetes.
+As a result of the action of both active substances, the blood glucose is reduced and this helps to control type-2 diabetes.

 How has Competact been studied?

-Pioglitazone on its own has been approved by the EU under the name Actos, can be used with metformin in type 2 diabetes patients who are not satisfactorily controlled on metformin alone.
+Pioglitazone on its own has been approved in the EU under the name Actos and can be used with metformin in type 2 diabetes patients who are not satisfactorily controlled on metformin alone.
 Three studies of Actos used with metformin as separate tablets were used to support the use of Competact in the same indication.
 The studies lasted from 4 months to 2 years and involved 1,305 patients who took the combination.
 They measured the level in the blood of a substance (HbA1c), which gives an indication of how well the blood glucose is controlled.